KatkaHod/ProjectHotel/README.md

 *********HOTEL reservation System***********

 ProjectHotel is a reservation system.
 It allows create a reservation at least for one guest.
-Every reservation contains these information - name and surname, mumber of room, check in and check out, isVacation - true, false.
+Every reservation contains these information - name and surname, number of room, check in and check out, isVacation - true, false.

 -> CLasses:
 BookingManager - It contains list of Reservations.
 Methods are created based on the List.